Ghada-sy/Load-Management/README.md

 7- You can configure your own attributes from the (LTE_Attributes.txt, Real_model-attributes.txt)

 8- To run the Proof of concept scenario.
 In the directory Path_to_NS3_Directoy:

-     - right-click to open the terminal
-     - run the command:
+- right-click to open the terminal and run the command:

 ```
 $ ./script_LTE_POCS.sh
 ```